 In chapter 4 of The Brave Learner, I write about the 4 Forces of Enchantment and how they catalyze learning.
 The second force is “mystery.”

 It’s the force of “unknowing”—the heart of any deep dive in learning.

 One of the ways I suggest promoting mystery is to help kids SEE differently using all kinds of tools:

 - magnifying glasses.

 When I visited the Getty Center a while ago, I noticed these BIG magnifying glasses hanging on the wall.
-They were provided to examine Da vinci sketches.
-Adults flocked to them.
+They were provided to examine Leonardo da Vinci sketches.
+People flocked to them.
 You had to wait for one to come free and then they were immediately snapped up again.

-Holding the glass, looking carefully through it meant every person spent more time examining the artwork in that room than any other room I had been in.
-I noticed as I looked that the drawing had been composed of deft hashmarks, layered—sometimes close together, sometimes far apart.
+Holding the glass and looking carefully through it meant every person spent more time examining the artwork in that room than any other room I had been in.
+When I looked at one of the drawings, I noticed that it had been composed of deft hashmarks, layered—sometimes close together, sometimes far apart.
 Made me wish I had a magnifying glass for every painting, too!